How you sustain your Gold practice is unique to your school.

 2. Review your Steering Group

 Are you and your Steering Group continuing to effectively embed children’s rights across the school and into the community?
-How can your Steering Group deepen and strengthen this work whilst keeping the CRC explicit?
+How can your Steering Group maintain this work whilst keeping the CRC explicit?
 Are there any new ideas you want to try to keep things fresh?

-3. Ensure the Award is an ongoing item of staff, council and governor meetings
+3. Ensure the Award is an ongoing item of staff, parent council and governor meetings

 Adults at your school and within your school community should know about the RRSA.
 Have you got processes in place to ensure adults who are new to your school can learn about the RRSA?